 You can spray it with clear acrylic sealer after the paint has a chance to dry.
 This will hopefully help prevent the paint from scratching off.
 The longer the paint has to cure, the more chance you have of the glue paint remaining on the glass projects you create.

 As of the update to this post, my painting has lasted 5 years without scratching and that includes removing and storing it during holidays.

 Here is my DIY faux stained glass painting hanging in my living room.

 And this is what it looks like with light shining behind it.

-If you are looking for more of a stained glass look, you can apply the black glue paint first, let it dry, and then paint with the colored clear glue inside the lines.
+If you are looking for more of a stained glass look, you can apply the black glue paint first to create the traditional lead line look.
+Let it dry, and then paint with the colored clear glue inside the lines.